sudorandom/kmcd.dev/content/posts/2024/grpc-from-scratch-part-3/index.md

 (field_number << 3) | wire_type
 ```

 So...
 3 bits for the wire type leaves room for 8 different options so protobuf has room for two more wire types before they have to break compatibility with older versions or add another byte to describe more types.
 And 5 bits for the field number which leaves room for...... **32 different fields**???
 What?!
 You can't have a message that has more than 32 fields?!
-Why is no one talking about this *glaring* limitation in protobufs?!
-At this point, I am now forced to explain what protobuf refers to as `Base 128 Varints`.
+Why is no one talking about this *glaring* limitation where the number of fields is limited to a four-year-old's counting ability?!
+Well, obviously this is not true and, at this point, I am now forced to explain what protobuf refers to as `Base 128 Varints`.

 ### Big numbers
 In the previous example, we saw `VARINT` take a single byte.
 What does it look like when your number is too big?
 Where does the variableness part of `VARINT` come in?
 The protobuf encoding uses what it calls Base-128 Variable Integers in several places.
 "Base 128" means you can count to 127 before rolling over to the next "digit" (or in this case, byte).
 The most significant bit is used as a continuation bit, which is a signal that there's at least one more byte worth of data to complete this integer.
 Let's decode one for practice: